schloodev/fundraising-website/README.md

 # fundraising-website
-might not be mine :(
+the project might not be mine :(